ArunVignesh18/Snake-Game-Playable-And-Automation-Using-Coordinates/README.md

 # Snake-Game-Playable-Automation-Using-Coordinates
 This Project Has 2 Programs.
 One Is 'Snake Game.py' which is playable game.
-Another one is'Game Snake Optimizer.py' which is automated game using coordinates.
+Another one is 'Game Snake Optimizer.py' which is automated game using coordinates.

 <h2> Pygame </h2>
 I used PyGame Module to build a snake game in python.